rayenamer/LifeOs/README.md

   `lifeos.sqlite` file on your disk (File System Access API, Chromium/Brave) and every change is written there too — a portable, user-owned copy to back up or sync.
 Plus manual **Export / Import** in any browser.
-- **Chart.js + ng2-charts** for trend/bar charts; custom SVG for the calendar
-  heatmap and the month-detail radial constellation.
-- Clean repository / service architecture — all business rules (`ScoringService`, `StreakService`, `ConsistencyService`, `GoalService`, …) live outside the UI components and are unit-tested.

 ## Run